Bangladesh–North Korea relations: History

-North Korea has a resident embassy in Bangladesh.
+North Korea had a resident embassy in Bangladesh.
 Bangladesh ambassador to China also represents Bangladesh in North Korea.
 In 2012, a North Korean diplomat was fined 2.5 million taka for the possession of illegal wine.
 North Korea has a branch of its Pyongyang Restaurant chain in Dhaka.
 The restaurant is staffed by North Korean personnel and serves North Korean cuisine.
-In May 2015, the restaurant manager, a North Korean National was arrested for selling illegal Viagra and Alcohol out of the restaurant.
-Umme Nahida Akter, the assistant director of Customs Intelligence said comment about the restaurant after the raid, "The place is a hub of illicit activities".
+In May 2015, the restaurant manager, a North Korean national was arrested for selling illegal Viagra and alcohol out of the restaurant.
+Following a raid at the restaurant, an assistant director of Customs Intelligence called the restaurant "a hub of illicit activities".